Galway International Arts Festival

-The Galway International Arts Festival (GIAF), founded in 1978, is a cultural organization that produces an annual arts festival in Galway, Ireland.
+The Galway International Arts Festival (GIAF), founded in 1978, is a cultural organisation that produces an annual arts festival in Galway, Ireland.
 It also produces new work that tours nationally and internationally, in addition to presenting the discussion forum, "First Thought Talks".
 The festival maintains a non-profit status.

 History

-The Galway Arts Festival organization was founded in 1978 by University College Galway's Arts Society in collaboration with community activists of Galway Arts Group.
+The Galway Arts Festival organisation was founded in 1978 by University College Galway's Arts Society in collaboration with community activists from the Galway Arts Group.
 The first festival was described in local papers as "Galway Arts Society's Week of Craic".
-Their original budget was €1000 of Arts Council Funding and most of the artistic events were staged in an arts centre that now homes Sheridan's Cheesemongers.
+Their original budget was €1000 of Arts Council Funding and most of the artistic events were staged in an arts centre that now houses Sheridan's Cheesemongers.

 The name was changed in 2014 to the Galway International Arts Festival to emphasize the diversity of contributors to the festival.
 "The festival presents and produces work in Galway which sits side by side with the work of artists and companies from around the world," Artistic Director Paul Fahy stated.
 The name change also facilitated the vision of the festival as a producing body, creating works that tour internationally.